 The switches themselves represent a genuine leap forward.
 Unlike the Hall effect keyboards that have dominated the gaming peripheral market, TMR sensors use two ferromagnets passing electrons through an ultrathin barrier.
 As the magnets move closer during a keystroke, the magnetism levels shift, and a sensor tracks that change to determine actuation distance.
 "It's kind of like two magnets are playing tennis, the electrons are a tennis ball, and the TMR sensor is a chair umpire watching it happen," reviewer Henri Robbins explained in Wired.

 For competitive gamers, the performance benefits are immediate.
 The Q16 delivers 8,000-Hz polling rates with near-instantaneous input registration.
 Rapid Triggers let switches actuate again the moment they're released, eliminating the reset delay that plagues traditional mechanical switches.
 SOCD (simultaneous opposing cardinal direction) settings mean when you press A then D for strafing, the D input overrides A automatically - crucial for precise movement in first-person shooters.
-Launcher software lets users dial in actuation distances down to the millimeter.
+Keychron's Launcher software lets users dial in actuation distances down to the millimeter.